jtabalujan2/pillarsOfJS/pillarsofjs.md

  For example, the bind() function comes from a prototype of the object Function.
 No matter how many times you run the bind function with the same parameters, it will always output the same result (and in a brand new function which helps with immutability).

+Along with reusability, it has no side effects because they do not mutate any shared state or mutable arguemnts.
+They do not share state or side-effects and because of it, are unlikely to cause conflict with each other or with other, unrelated portions of the application.

+    At the end of the day, "pure functions produce stronger guarantees of encapsulation than objects without function purity...
+The ability to change implementation without impacting the rest of the program, a self-documenting public interface (the function signature), independence from outside code, the ability to move code around freely between files, modules, projects, and so on."

 ### **Closures**